Weather Preparedness Information 2015

 Hydrologic Information Center - National Oceanic and Atmospheric Administration, National Weather Service.
 A great resource for hydrologic information, including river conditions, hydrologic & meteorological outlooks, and archival/historic information.
 Of particular interest are the National Warnings page and the National Hydrologic Assessment (Spring Flood Outlook), issued around March 15th.

 Resources: Floods and droughts - USA Today.
 There are many useful links to flood and water-related resources here, including real-time flood information, flood causes and forecasting, and information about the basics of water.

 What to Do Before an Earthquake - Federal Emergency Management Agency.
 Designed to help you identify potential hazards before they occur, this site helps you prepare for a potential earthquake.
 There is also an Earthquake Safety Checklist.

 Earthquake Hazards Program - U.S. Geological Survey.
 This site contains a myriad of information including maps with near-realtime earthquake information, lists of significant earthquakes, and featured news items related to quakes.
 The site allows you to zoom in on different areas of the planet and view activity.
 You can sign up for real-time feeds and notifications too.

 Preparing Your Family For An Earthquake (pdf ~150k) - California Governor's Office of Emergency Services.
 No matter where you are, you should know how to protect yourself and others during an earthquake.
 This PDF file will explain how.
 They also have a Duck, Cover and Hold Drill.

-Rays Awareness - The Weather Channel.
+US UV Index Forecast - The Weather Channel.
 You may only consider some areas of the planet to be a sun-burn risk, but the truth is your skin is prone to the dangers of sun overexposure anywhere.
-Check the UV Outlook Index before going outdoors, to see if sunblock is needed.
+Check the US UV Index Forecast before going outdoors, to see if sunblock is needed.
 Pay special attention to children and infants.